Who Qualifies for Free School Meals?

 Not all parents have to pay for school meals for their children.
-Parents on income based Jobseeker’s Allowance, Income Support, income-related Employment and Support Allowance, the Guarantee element of State Pension Credit or support under Part IV of the Immigration and Asylum Act 1999 are all eligible for free school meals for their children.
+Parents on income based Jobseeker’s Allowance, Income Support, income-related Employment and Support Allowance, the Guarantee element of State Pension Credit, support under Part IV of the Immigration and Asylum Act 1999 are all eligible for Free School Meals for their children.

 How To Apply For Free School Lunches

-In order to get free school lunches you need to apply to your local authority.
-You can do this by downloading the appropriate form and guidance notes from your local authority and sending it to the address specified on the form or website.
+In order to get free school lunches, you need to apply to your local authority.
+You can do this by downloading the appropriate form and guidance notes from your local authority website and sending it to the specified address.

 Free Milk